-1 unit - Arroyo-Rodriguez, JaqueJaque, Marinescu SP307 Hispanic Culture The study of Hispanic societies and their cultural productions, such as film, art, music, language and literature.
+1 unit - Arroyo-Rodriguez, Marinescu, Ruiz

+SP307 Hispanic Culture

+The study of Hispanic societies and their cultural productions, such as film, art, music, language and literature.
 Ordinarily taught as part of a foreign study program.

 Prerequisite: Spanish 305 or consent of instructor.

-1 unit - Daniels SP311 Spanish Theatre Workshop Students will study several Hispanic plays and produce one play in Spanish under faculty supervision.
-All acting, sets and costumes will be the responsibility of the students, under the supervision of Braulio Villar, a director of the New York Repertorio espanol.
-(Not offered 2017-18).
-1 unit SP312 Oral Practice and Composition Abroad Advanced composition and conversation through the study of literary and cultural texts.
+1 unit - Marinescu

+SP311 Spanish Theatre Workshop

+Students will study several Spanish language plays, and will produce and perform one play under faculty supervision.
+Students will become familiar with acting techniques, practice diction and articulation, and engage in all aspects of the creative process.
+All acting, sets, and costumes will be the responsibility of the students, under the supervision of the instructor.
+Frequently co-taught with a visiting artist.

+Prerequisite: Spanish 201 or equivalent.

+1 unit - Ruiz

+SP312 Oral Practice and Composition Abroad

+Advanced composition and conversation through the study of literary and cultural texts.
 Ordinarily taught as part of a foreign study program.

 Prerequisite: Spanish 201 (or equivalent) and consent of instructor.

-1 unit - Arroyo-Rodriguez SP316 Topics in Hispanic Literature and Culture Prerequisite: Spanish 306.
+1 unit - Lomas

+SP316 Topics in Hispanic Literature and Culture

+Study of Hispanic authors, genres, literary periods, cinema or cultural trends not represented in the regular curriculum.
+The structure of the particular course is determined by the nature of the topic and the preference of the instructor.

+Prerequisite: Spanish 306.

-.5 or 1 unit - Hernandez-Lemus, Levine, Marinescu, Ruiz SP324 Colonial Hispanic American Literature and Cultures Introduces students to Hispanic American cultures and literatures from the pre-Columbian period through the Spanish and Portuguese conquest, the Baroque, and up to the wars of Independence.
+1 unit - Herbozo Duarte, Lomas, Marinescu, Wood SP324 Colonial Hispanic American Literature and Cultures Introduces students to Hispanic American cultures and literatures from the pre-Columbian period through the Spanish and Portuguese conquest, the Baroque, and up to the wars of Independence.
 Examines literary texts as well as other written documents (such as cartas, requerimientos, relaciones, declaraciones, etc.).
 Integrates readings from literature, anthropology, history, and art history among others.
 Analyzes the colonial period with the view of understanding the formation of present-day social injustices.
 Critical examination of the encounters between the European and the indigenous peoples of the Americas and the consequences of these encounters.
-(Not offered 2017-18).
 Prerequisite: Spanish 306.

-1 unit SP325 Modern Hispanic American Literatures and Cultures Focuses on the cultural production following emancipation from Spanish and Portuguese colonial rule.
+1 unit - Sedeno-GuillenSedeno-Guillen SP325 Modern Hispanic American Literatures and Cultures Focuses on the cultural production following emancipation from Spanish and Portuguese colonial rule.
 Works reflect the main cultural and historical processes as well as the intellectual projects of the post-independence period.
 Examines neoclassicism, romanticism, liberalism, realism, indigenismo, gauchesca, as well as modernism and the early literary vanguards.
+(Not offered 2018-19).
 Prerequisite: Spanish 306.

-1 unit - JaqueJaque SP326 Contemporary Hispanic American Literatures and Cultures Examines Hispanic American cultural production from the Cold War period to the present day through a selection of literary texts (poetry, essays, short stories, novels, etc.) films, music and performance.
+1 unit SP326 Contemporary Hispanic American Literatures and Cultures Examines Hispanic American cultural production from the Cold War period to the present day through a selection of literary texts (poetry, essays, short stories, novels, etc.) films, music and performance.
 Identifies and analyzes the key issues and themes pertaining to a wide range of countries.
 Integrates the texts within their historical, social, and political contexts.
 Meets the Critical Perspectives: Global Cultures requirement.
+(Not offered 2018-19).
 Prerequisite: Spanish 306.

-1 unit - Marinescu
+1 unit

 SP327 Golden Age Literature and Culture

 Examines topics pertaining to the Renaissance and Baroque periods, roughly from the 16th and 17th centuries.
 May center on cultural products from both periods or may focus on only one.
 Topics may be interdisciplinary and may focus on a single or multiple authors, genres, and/or themes.
 (Offered alternate years.)
-(Not offered 2017-18).

 Prerequisite: Spanish 306.